uhppoted/uhppote-cli/README.md

 #### `set-firstcard`

 Sets the controller first-card configuration which sets the door control mode on the 'first card swipe of the day'.
 Invoking `set-firstcard` with only the _controller_ and _door_ values clears the door firstcard configuration.
+The first-card configuration is _pending_ until activated by running the _refresh-tasklist_ command.

 ```
 uhppote-cli [options] set-firstcard <controller-id> <door> <start> <end> <active> <inactive> <weekdays>